lingjieqiao/stat159-fall2016-hw02/code/README.md

 ### Code

-This directory mainly holds the original information and data set downloaded from the book called `Advertising.csv`.
+This directory holds the code used to create summary statistics, all the pdf and png images and all the linear regression model.

 This directory holds:
 * README.md